 degrees C, as measured on an instant read thermometer).
 Spread the glaze over the tops of

 the éclairs using a metal icing spatula.
-Allow the tops to set and in the meantime fill the
+Allow the tops to set and in the meantime fill thebottoms with the pastry cream.

 3) Pipe or spoon the pastry cream into the bottoms of the éclairs.
 Make sure you fill the bottoms with enough cream to mound above the pastry.
 Place the glazed tops onto the pastry cream and wriggle gently to settle them.